 What is it?

-- Memory loss usually occurs in dementia, but memory loss alone doesn't mean you have dementia.
+- Memory loss generally occurs in dementia, but memory loss alone doesn't mean you have dementia.
 Dementia indicates problems with at least two brain functions, such as memory loss along with impaired judgment or language.
 Dementia can make you confused and unable to remember people and names.
 You may also experience changes in personality and social behaviour.
 However, some causes of dementia are treatable and even reversible.

 - Memory loss

 - Difficulty communicating

 - Inability to learn or remember new information